-The department offers both the Bachelor of Arts and Bachelor of Science in Education.
+The department offers the Bachelor of Arts (BA) and Bachelor of Science in Education (BSED).
 A major in education within either degree program can prepare students to pursue careers in teaching.
-It also provides the necessary background and preparation for graduate work in an array of disciplines, and for careers in law, business and public service.
+It also provides the necessary background and preparation for graduate work in various disciplines, and for careers in law, business and public service.
 Students interested in secondary or K-12 certification seek a degree in the discipline they wish to teach and may either pursue certification only or a dual major in education and the discipline.

-The bachelor of arts degree with a major in education is designed for students who are interested in studying the process and structure of education and schooling, but who are not necessarily interested in pursuing a career in teaching.
-Students who want to obtain certification in early childhood education should pursue the Bachelor of Science in Education degree.
-Students interested in secondary certification normally seek a degree in the discipline they wish to teach.
+The BA degree with a major in education is designed for students who are interested in studying the process and structure of education and schooling but who are not necessarily interested in pursuing a career in teaching.
+Students who want to obtain certification in early childhood education should pursue the BSED degree.
+Students interested in secondary certification should pursue a degree in the discipline they wish to teach.